icy-arctic-fox/rgss/README.md

   - `rgss/` - Header files for the implementation of RGSS.
 - `lib/` - Ruby scripts.
 This includes everything in the RPG module and method stubs for the RGSS modules and classes.
   - `rpg/` - RPG module.
 Contains the classes provided by RPG Maker VX.
 RGSS doesn't depend on these.
+- `ruby/` - CMake configuration for building our own Ruby.
 - `spec/` - Test scripts.
 RSpec is used to test the functionality.
   - `unit/` - Unit tests for the RGSS implementation.
 - `src/` - C/C++ code.
 Native extension code for the gem and Game executable.